TheStalwart/tips-website/hardware/GPDPocket.md

 - [Driver and BIOS archives on GPD website](https://www.gpd.hk/gpdpocketfirmware)
 - [GPD Pocket: How to Re-install all Drivers -- Written By: Dan Ford](https://www.dlford.io/gpd-pocket-drivers/)

+## Windows 24H2 LTSC experience

+LTSC seems to be a great choice for GPD, but my setup got corrupted shortly after installing drivers the same way i did on 23H2.
+I wonder if it's one specific driver being incompatible with 24H2, next time i attempt a reinstall i will install drivers one-by-one and take notes.
+To be continued...

+## Linux experience

+In 2024 i tested a couple Linux distros on GPD Pocket and out of box experience with most of them ranged from unusable to productive but randomly unstable.

+Features like touchscreen, screen brightness hotkeys and sleep seem to work best on bleeding edge distros like Fedora, that also insist on using Wayland by default.
+Due to intel GPU being no bueno even on release date, and also a couple bugs in linux driver, i would suggest using X11 to have better input response.

+In the end, Fedora setup i was using survived for about of month of almost daily use as a secondary machine, then got corrupted after another random crash.

+I would only retry Linux on GPD if i had time to spend on a distro like Arch, Gentoo or NixOS.
+This machine is too weird and buggy to ever be fully supported by a mainstream "easy" distro.

 ## Charger compatibility